BadrChoubai/high-performance-sqlite/5-indexes/Other-types-of-Indexes.md

 ---

-Here’s an expanded explanation, incorporating the concept of **duplicate indexes** from the transcript:

----

 ## Understanding Duplicate Indexes in SQLite

 When creating indexes in SQLite, there are some important performance and efficiency considerations related to how